 Practical application of Bioinformatics tools, including molecular genetics techniques and online tools to solve various research projects.
 Research projects are either part of an internship or lab-based, to be determined in collaboration with the instructor.
 Lab fee.
 Prerequisite: COSC 4306.

-BIOL 4401 (4-4-3) Vertebrate Physiology
+BIOL 4401 (4-3-3) Vertebrate Physiology

 Study of the basic functions of cells, tissues, and organ systems of vertebrates.
-Offered periodically.
-Prerequisite: BIOL 2406.
+Periodically.
+Prerequisite: BIOL 2406 (S-L).

 BIOL 4403 (4-3-3) Histology